Safety in Liquid Nicotine Packaging

 Safety in Liquid Nicotine PackagingSun Sep 14, 2014

 As covered in a previous Sonic blog post, child-proof packaging for medical marijuana is an extremely important issue the industry is currently facing.
-The electronic cigarette and liquid nicotine industries are also facing the same issues, and although the FDA has not fully regulated this sector of the tobacco market, the day is nearing where it could be based on recently proposed new rule.
+The electronic cigarette and liquid nicotine industries are also facing the same issues, and although the FDA has not fully regulated this sector of the tobacco market, the day is nearing where it could be based on the recently proposed new rule.

-Consumer perception has developed into a challenge for many marketers in the E Cigarette world, and with fun flavors such as banana, cotton candy and chocolate creamsicle, the attraction from minors and children is great.
+Consumer perception has developed into a challenge for many marketers in the E-Cigarette world, and with fun flavors such as banana, cotton candy, and chocolate creamsicle, the attraction from minors and children is great.
 To keep the carefree feeling of these flavors in the front of consumers’ minds, the packaging is typically colorful and sometimes even looks like candy.
-Unfortunately, liquid nicotine is toxic, and can cause great harm or death in children’s hands.
+Unfortunately, liquid nicotine is toxic and can cause great harm or death in children’s hands.